The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 Seamed Stockings

-Thigh-Highs (Stay-Ups) stockings
+Thigh-Highs (Stay-Ups)

 With a pop of lace, these stockings are both elegant & sensual – perfect for a boudoir shoot.

 Stockings with built-in belts, also known as hold-up stockings, support a garter belt.
-These stockings feature an elasticized band at the top that grips the thigh, eliminating the need for additional garters or belts.
+These stockings feature an elasticised band at the top that grips the thigh, eliminating the need for additional garters or belts.

 There are also funky patterned stockings that feature various designs, such as floral, lace, or back-seam details, allowing wearers to express their unique style!

-How are Stockings Different From Tights?
+Are Stockings Different From Tights!?

 The main difference is coverage.
-Stockings cover the legs from the feet up to the thigh, ending there.
+Stockings cover the legs, from the feet up to the thigh, ending there.
 They sometimes have garters to hold them up.
-Tights, on the other hand, extend all the way up to the waist, covering the lower half of the body entirely, making them more like a skin-tight pant.

 Bustiers